Antônio Conselheiro: Canudos

 Antônio Conselheiro decided then to retreat and to establish in 1893 a permanent place for his growing band of now quasi-insurrectionaries.
 Near the city of Monte Santo, in the Northeast tip of Bahia, he founded the village of Bello Monte (Fair Hill), in an area named Canudos.
 It was set in an abandoned farm amid several mountain ranges, near the Vaza-Barris River.

 In Canudos, Antônio Conselheiro, aided by a local government by committee, composed by 12 "apostles", or elders, established a communitarian society, with division of labour and produce, common property, abolition of civil marriage and of the official currency, prohibition of taverns, liquor and prostitution, rigid control over crimes and mandatory religious activities.
 He also gave a measure of personal freedom from injustice and oppression by landlords and governmental authorities.
 The fame of Canudos spread rapidly throughout the Northeast, as being a promised land of "milk and honey".
-Former black slaves, uprooted indigenous people and impoverished and landless mestizos started to come in droves to Canudos.
+Former black slaves, uprooted indigenous people and impoverished and landless caboclos started to come in droves to Canudos.
 By one year later, Canudos already had 8,000 new residents; by 1895 its population had grown to more than 30,000 and more than 5,000 dwellings.
 Two churches and one school were also built and commerce and agriculture became more organised.

 The massive presence of such kinds of people started to cause much fear and trouble in the region, since many of the new residents were not-so-peaceful "jagunços" (hired armed men who worked for farmers), leading to appeals to the government for repression and control.
 Fearing an invasion of the city of Juazeiro by the "Conselhistas", who had a dispute with a lumber merchant, its mayor appealed hysterically to the provincial government.
 A visit by two Capuchin friars to Canudos was insufficient to calm the population and one of them mistakenly accused Antônio Conselheiro of trying to raise a monarchist sedition.

 All was set for the start of military aggression against the largely peaceful settlement.